 Holiday visitation schedules are often a source of unfortunate disputes between separated and divorced parents.
 Families that once enjoyed holiday activities and traditions may find it hard to divide visitation time between two households.
 However, a happy holiday after divorce is possible.
 The following are tips to prevent and resolve visitation conflicts for a peaceful holiday season for parents and children alike.

-Parents alternate holidays every other year.
+- Alternating holidays every other year.
 For this holiday visitation arrangement, the holidays for the calendar year are divided between parents and reversed the following year.
-So, a mother may have the children for Christmas and the father can have them next year.
+So, a mother may have the children for Christmas one year, while the father can have them next year.

 Choosing the Right Holiday Visitation Schedule for Your Family